There are two types of driver licences:

 - You will need to pay £54.69 online fee for an enhanced application

-Safeguarding training courses
+Safeguarding and disability awareness training courses

 Submit your driver licence application